-Big changes are on the horizon for next year’s Endangered Maryland list.
-Our successful seven-year partnership with Maryland Life came to an end this summer with the announcement that the magazine ceased publication.
+Big changes are on the horizon for this year’s Endangered Maryland list.
+Our successful seven-year partnership with Maryland Life came to an end last summer with the announcement that the magazine ceased publication.
 Preservation Maryland is sorry to lose a great partner that helped promote Endangered Maryland sites to a statewide audience.
-We now look forward to taking full ownership of this program and using new techniques to reach Marylander across the state who want to learn more about threatened buildings and landscapes in their community.
+We now look forward to taking full ownership of this program and using new techniques to reach Marylanders across the state who want to learn more about threatened buildings and landscapes in their community.

 2013 Endangered Maryland

 The 2013 Endangered Maryland Sites are: (in alphabetical order).

 5. Locust Grove School and Fort Frederick School (Washington County)

 6. Monocacy National Battlefield (Frederick County)

 7. Montanverde (Montgomery County)

 8. Rogers Buchanan Cemetery (Baltimore City)

 10. Washington Grove (Montgomery County)

 Endangered Maryland Program